• Skip to primary navigation

 • Set Your Auto-Lock

-• Wrap Up
+• Wrapping Up

 The Clock App

-Apple’s stock clock app has a timer built-in, and kind of hiding at the end of a list of options under “When Tine Ends” is “Stop Playing.”
-Using this option seems to work for music and audiobooks but it doesn’t (unfortunately) work for everything.
+Apple’s stock clock app has a timer built-in, and kind of hiding at the end of a list of options under When Timer Ends is Stop Playing.
+Using this option can work for some apps, but it might not do so for everything.
+There’s also no hard and fast rule for when it will work, so the best practice is to test it out on the app you’re hoping will end with this timer set.

-1. Launch Clock app
+1. Launch the Clock app.

-2. Tap Timer icon in lower right
+2. Tap Timer in the lower right-hand corner.

-4. Tap When Timer Ends
+4. Tap When Timer Ends underneath the timer buttons.

-6. Choose Set from upper right
+6. Choose Set from upper right.

-7. Select Start to begin the timer
+7. Select Start to begin the timer.

 YouTube Kids App

-So be mindful!
+As an FYI, YT Kids tries to include content that’s designated as appropriate for children, but there may be videos included that are outside your definition of appropriate.
+So, be mindful!
 And if you find a video that’s concerning, you’re able to flag it.
 There’s also an option to turn searching on or off, depending on what you think best for your children.

 Set Your Auto-Lock